The Bankrate promise

-While the death benefit for group life insurance is typically fairly small, employees of companies that offer the coverage often only pay a small contribution toward the policy from their salary.
-Below, we explain what group term life insurance is, how it works and whether it’s worth it.
+While the death benefit for group life insurance is typically fairly small, employees of companies that offer the coverage will often only pay a small contribution toward the policy from their salary.
+That can make it a cost-effective option to pursue when you want to secure life insurance coverage.
+Here’s what you may need to know about what group term life insurance is, how it works and whether it’s worth it.

-- Group term life insurance may be a great choice for those who want low premiums.
+- Group term life insurance may be a choice worth considering for those who want low premiums.
 However, keep in mind that it is difficult to tailor these policies and the death benefit may be low.

 What is group term life insurance?